nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/resources/v1/guides/publication-to-arc.md

 <img src="./../img/datahub-add-license.drawio.svg" style="width:100%;display: block;margin: auto; padding: 30px 0px;">

-:bulb: We recommend to focus on open access / CC-BY publications and datasets, unless you explicitly know, whether and how to re-use the data published elsewhere.
+💡 We recommend to focus on open access / CC-BY publications and datasets, unless you explicitly know, whether and how to re-use the data published elsewhere.

-:warning: Don't forget to sync your local ARC (via ARC Commander or ARCitect) after creating a `LICENSE` file in DataHUB.
+⚠️ Don't forget to sync your local ARC (via ARC Commander or ARCitect) after creating a `LICENSE` file in DataHUB.

 ## ISA - investigation / isa.investigation.xlsx